AdelaideB9/blog/content/posts/2023/duckctf/not-so-standard-substitution-cipher.md

 layout: post
 title: Not So Standard Substitution Cipher - DuckCTF 2023
 date: 2023-08-04T00:00:00.000Z
 description: I made a machine to implement a substitution cipher.
 The only issue is that it seemed to encrypt everything in sight, including my flag and all other random stuff.
 Each line in the attached file is a new piece of encoded information.
 Please save my flag!
-The flag will not be encased in `quack{...}`, but it will be the only reasonable text.
+The flag will not be encased in quack{...}, but it will be the only reasonable text.
 author:	lachlan
 categories:
   - ctf